Real Estate Q&A Series

 • Waste and neglect: Failure to maintain the roof, systems, or basic protections can be waste; courts can order repairs, reimbursement, or other remedies.

-• Reimbursement mechanics: If one party pays taxes or necessary expenses to protect title, document the payment and basis for reimbursement; North Carolina tax law allows interested persons to pay and preserve claims.
+• Reimbursement mechanics: If one party pays taxes or necessary expenses to protect title, document the payment and basis for reimbursement; North Carolina tax law allows interested persons to pay delinquent taxes to protect an interest.

 Conclusion

-In North Carolina, a life tenant pays the current carrying costs—property taxes, insurance tied to occupancy, routine maintenance, and usually mortgage interest—while the remainderman typically covers or shares principal reductions and capital or structural replacements that preserve the property.
+In North Carolina, a life tenant pays the current carrying costs—property taxes, insurance tied to occupancy, routine maintenance, and usually mortgage interest—while responsibility for principal reductions and capital or structural replacements that preserve the property may depend on the creating instrument and equitable principles.
 If the instrument reallocates duties, that language controls.
 When problems arise, file in Superior Court for a clear allocation and, if needed, an order compelling payment or allowing reimbursement.
 Act quickly if taxes go unpaid to avoid penalties or foreclosure.

 Talk to a Real Estate Attorney